The following is a free checklist/guide so that you can better understand what WCAG 2.0 AA is asking for.

 - Name, role, value (4.1.2): For all user interface components (including forms, links, components generated by scripts), the name, role, and value should all be able to be programmatically determined; make sure components are compatible with assistive technology.

-Update: I am currently creating a full WCAG guide that explains what to do in Plain English.
-It will be ready in a few days.
-You can subscribe below to get this guide for free.
-Three things on subscribing:
+I have created a full WCAG guide that explains what to do in Plain English.
+You can subscribe below to get this guide for free (you will receive an email within 24 hours).

 The principles and information derive from contents found on the W3.org website.
 Below is attribution.